ShabdPratap/Multiple-Disease-Ditection-Model/README.md

 # Multiple-Disease-Ditection-Model

-used SVM,Logistic Regression,and CNN Algorithms to predict the Heart disease, Parkinsons' Disease, Diabetes, Breast Cancer, Brain Tumor.
+Used SVM,Logistic Regression,and CNN Algorithms to predict the Heart disease, Parkinsons' Disease, Diabetes, Breast Cancer, Brain Tumor based on the input symptoms and Brain MRI images of user.